sphinx-labs/sphinx/docs/cli-quickstart.md

 ## 6. Propose on testnets

-Copy and paste one of the following commands to propose your deployment with the DevOps platform.
+Copy and paste one of the following commands to propose your deployment with the DevOps Platform.

 Using Yarn or npm:

 ```
-npx sphinx propose script/HelloSphinx.s.sol --testnets
+npx sphinx propose script/HelloSphinx.s.sol --networks testnets
 ```

 Using pnpm:

 ```
-pnpm sphinx propose script/HelloSphinx.s.sol --testnets
+pnpm sphinx propose script/HelloSphinx.s.sol --networks testnets
 ```

 Here are the steps that occur when you run this command: